GMOD/react-msaview/README.md

   alignments embedded in a single file)
 - Clustal files (e.g. .aln file, uses clustal-js parser)
 - Newick (tree can be loaded separately as a .nh file)

+## Developers

+To begin run git clone the repo and run `yarn && yarn start`

+This will actually in parallel start the code in the lib directory (containing the npm package named react-msaview) and the app directory (containing a create-react-app demo app)